(For those of you just here for the baseball, it begins somewhere Word 1782. I’ll meet you there.)

 My mother, in the moment of weeping over the baseboards, probably had little thought of the flower beds to come.
 She saw the errors and the harvest gold refrigerator that appeared on Earth at approximately the same time she did.
 But she also got on the horn to the contractor, swaying with the balance of patience and vigilance.
 I don’t remember what happened with the baseboards.
 I do know, however, that there were no stain-related disasters after that.

 I now invite you to look upon our beloved Redlegs, scattered before you in series losses and entire months mired in last place.
 We are in a season of construction.
 The tiles are cracked, there are holes in the wall, and the carpet has been peed upon by many cats.
 How we reconstruct from here is a matter of forbearance and diligence.
 Which walls do we knock down?
-Which backsplash (BECAUSE WE NEED A BACKSPLASH) will best serve us?
+Which backsplash (THERE MUST BE A BACKSPLASH) will best serve us?
 Should we focus on a quick resale or a forever home?

 Rebuilding anything requires character.
 And also, sometimes, a sledgehammer.
 What’s important is how you use it, and how much happy crying there is at the end.